Ohio 16th District

 In order to reduce health care costs we must increase competition.
 Any viable health care reform legislation must afford consumers the ability to purchase insurance across state lines, which will drastically expand competition in the marketplace and drive costs down.
 There are approximately 1,300 health care providers in the United States, but due to the prohibition on purchasing insurance across state lines, one or two providers often consume 70-80% of the market share in some states.
 Allowing all 1,300 providers to compete for business nationwide would blow open competition and would make health care far more affordable for all Americans.

 America's health care system is plagued by a constant stream of frivolous lawsuits that result in an unnecessary inflation of health care costs.
-Doctors are being force to combat impending lawsuits in two ways, both of which drive up costs on the system, costs that are then passed on to patients.
+Doctors are being forced to combat impending lawsuits in two ways, both of which drive up costs on the system, costs that are then passed on to patients:

-Defensive Medicine: As a result of frivolous lawsuits, many doctors are forced to engage in defensive medicine, a practice that leads doctors to order needless tests or procedures to protect themselves against future lawsuits.
-A 2008 survey found that more than 80% of doctors in some states practice defensive medicine and that 25% of all imaging tests were ordered for defensive purposes.
+As a result of frivolous lawsuits, many doctors are forced to engage in defensive medicine, a practice that leads doctors to order needless tests or procedures to protect themselves against future lawsuits.
 Tort reform would help eliminate the need for the practice of defensive medicine and would reduce health care costs by as much as $200 billion a year.